ffund/intro-ml-tss21/slides/9-deep-neural-nets.md

 ::: notes

-Input standardization helps with the first hidden layer, but what about the hidden layers?
+Input standardization helps with the first hidden layer, but what about the intermediate hidden layers?

 :::